omeka/omeka-s-enduser/docs/install.md

 1. Download the latest release from the release page
 1. Open config/database.ini and add your MySQL username, password, database name, and host name.
 The user and database must be created before this step.
 1. Make sure the files/ directory is writable by Apache.
-1. In your web browser, navigate to the admin page for your omeka-s installation, where you can complete installation.
+1. In your web browser, navigate to the admin page for your Omeka S installation (yoururl/admin), where you can complete installation.

 ## Initial setup
 Once you have successfully installed and configured the database.ini file, you can navigate to the admin location of your Omeka S installation.
 If your installation is `/myomekas/` then your admin dashboard would be located at `/myomekas/admin`